Distributed Stochastic Bandit Learning with Delayed Context Observation

 \section{Conclusion}

-In this work, we studied distributed stochastic multi-arm contextual bandit problem with unknown contexts.
-In our distributed setting, $M$ agents work collaboratively to choose optimal actions under the orchestration of a central server in order to minimize the total cumulative regret when the agents only observe the context distribution and the exact contexts are hidden.
-Based on feature vector transformation, we proposed a UCB-based algorithm and proved regret and communications bounds of $O(d\sqrt{MT}\log^2 T)$ and $ O(M^{1.5} d^{3}) $, respectively, for linearly parametrized reward functions.
-We extended the problem setting to a case where the agents observe the actual context after choosing the action.
-For this setting we present a modified algorithm so that we can achieve a tighter regret bound using the additional information.
-To validate the performance of our approach we perform extensive simulations on synthetic data and on movielens data set.
-As a part of our future work, we plan investigate the fully-decentralized setting of the problem in which there will be no central server and the agents are allowed to communicate with their neighboring agents defined by a communication network.
+In this work, we studied distributed stochastic multi-arm contextual bandit problem when the contexts are observed after a delay and only a distribution on the contexts is available at the time of decision.
+In our distributed setting, $M$ agents face the same MAB problem and work collaboratively to choose optimal actions to minimize the total cumulative regret.
+We leveraged the feature vector transformation in \cite{kirschner2019stochastic} and proposed a UCB-based algorithm and proved regret and communications bounds as $O(d\sqrt{MT}\log^2 T)$ and $ O(M^{1.5} d^{3}) $, respectively, for linearly parametrized reward functions.
+To validate the performance of our approach we performed numerical simulations on synthetic data and on Movielens data set.
+As a part of our future work, we plan investigate the fully-decentralized setting of the problem in which the agents are allowed to communicate only with their neighboring agents defined by a communication network.